 LBDA Diversity Statement

 LBD is a disease that does not discriminate.
 It has and will continue to affect individuals from every gender identity, race, religion, sexual orientation, and socioeconomic background.
-Because of this, our mission continues to focus on serving ALL individuals affected by LBD.
+Because of this, LBDA focuses on serving all individuals affected by LBD.
+It is imperative that our organization continues to be intentional in growing our understanding of the challenges faced by individuals living with LBD.
+LBDA is committed to advocating for equity and inclusion in research and making access to clinical care and support accessible to all.